hat-open/hat-monitor/docs/monitor.rst

 which can perform functionality of master is configured statically with configuration options available to each Monitor Server on its startup.

-Entities participating in communication between components and local monitor
+Entities participating in 'vertical' communication between components and local monitor server:
-server:

     * Client